The is PART 2 of a 3 PART series:

 Car users are also under the impression that this part of town qualifies as a shared space.
 Some go so far as to think that it’s a pick-up zone for the ferry terminal.
 To hell with pedestrians.

-PART 3 will feature Queen Street and Shared Spaces.
+PART 3 features Queen Street and Shared Spaces.
 A link has been emailed to Randhir Karma (Traffic Operations Manager ), Mike Lee, Shale Chambers, Christopher Dempsey, Christine Fletcher, Waterfront Auckland, Nazla Carmine, Ludo Campbell-Reid and Len Brown.
 If there is anybody that can find a solution to this problem, the afore-mentioned people can.